BuiltWithNOF

 Our Windows simulations are designed to run on any version of Windows from XP onwards; they may also run on earlier versions, though some updating of Help and Installer facilities may be necessary.
 Each comes as a Windows Installer (.msi) file.
 They do not run through our DOS-based Menu program, but by default an icon is placed on the desktop and an entry is added to the Start menu.

 The user interface generally follows Windows conventions, but as far as possible we have preserved the screen appearance existing customers are used to, and there is not much you will need to re-learn.
 No printed instructions are provided, but everything that would previously have been included in them is now in the online Help file, which can be accessed directly from the program.
+We strongly recommend that you spend a little time reviewing the help file, particularly the Introduction, General Information and any Hints & Tips pages, before playing the games.

 Silver Series: Leicester Central 1957 - The Great Central was the last main line built to London, and sadly didn’t last very long; there’s little trace of much of it now.
 This simulation shows it at its peak, with an intensive freight service between Annesley, focus of the coal traffic, and Woodford Halse, where the traffic splits to go several ways.
 At this time Annesley had recently taken delivery of a large batch of the BR Standard 9F 2-10-0 locos, and these almost monopolise this traffic.
 Fitted in with the freight, and almost replacing it on Saturdays, is a range of passenger services, both local and long-distance.
 Right from the start it was GC policy to change engines at Leicester on most passenger services, and this still continued, though to a lesser degree.
 Engine-changing has to be slick, with often only five minutes from arrival to departure.
 In most cases where the engine is not changed it has to take water.
 This simulation has four track screens.
 (Difficulty ###) Price £27